vasspilka/LocalGrowth/README.md

 First cd into the path you want to set up the app
     > cd my_app/path

-First we need to clone the repository using git and install some dependencies
+Then clone the repository using git and install some dependencies

     > git clone https://github.com/vasspilka/LocalGrowth.git
     > cd LocalGrowth
     > bundle update
     > bundle install --without production

-'bundle update' takes some time since it install the dependencies through the internet and might fail, if it fails try running it again until it succedes fully before running 'bundle install'.
+'bundle update' takes some time since it updates the dependencies through the internet and might fail, if it fails try running it again until it succedes before running 'bundle install'.

 After all the dependencies have been installed we need to create a config and a database file,